anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **Revelation 5.1-10** begins a three-part non-sequential series about the revelation of Jesus' glory in Revelation (replacing the RCL readings: 1 Corinthians 6.12-20; 7.29-31; 8.1-13), and is about the 'Lion' who is a 'Lamb', and who is 'worthy to take the scroll'.
+* **Revelation 5.1-10** begins a three-part non-sequential series about the revelation of Jesus' glory in Revelation (replacing the _RCL_ readings: 1 Corinthians 6.12-20; 7.29-31; 8.1-13), and is about the 'Lion' who is a 'Lamb', and who is 'worthy to take the scroll'.
 * **John 1.43-51** has Jesus calling Philip and Nathanael, who asks, 'Where did you come to know me?' **1 Samuel 3.1-10 [11-20]** is about God calling Samuel (see Proper 4). **Psalm 139.1-5, 12-18** (EV: 1-6, 13-18) [or 139.1-9 (EV: 1-10)] says, 'O Lord, you have searched me out and known me'.

 Year C

-* **1 Corinthians 12.1-11** begins a six-part series in 1 Corinthians 12-15 (RCL also includes 15.51-58 for 'Proper 3'), and is about spiritual gifts: 'To each is given the manifestation of the Spirit for the common good.'
+* **1 Corinthians 12.1-11** begins a six-part series in 1 Corinthians 12-15 (the _RCL_ also includes 15.51-58 for 'Proper 3'), and is about spiritual gifts: 'To each is given the manifestation of the Spirit for the common good.'
 * **John 2.1-11** (see BCP) is the account of Jesus turning water into wine, by which he 'revealed his glory' (an Epiphany theme).
 This account features in Years A, B and C, each time on a different Sunday of Epiphany.
 Here, the focus is on the wedding. **Isaiah 62.1-5** says, 'as the bridegroom rejoices over the bride, so shall your God rejoice over you'. **Psalm 36.5-10** rejoices in God's love.

 ## Epiphany 3

 These readings are used on the third Sunday _after_ the Epiphany (the Sunday between 21 and 27 January).

-In the RCL, it makes sense to see this Sunday as marking the beginning of the semicontinuous series in the respective Gospel, with the Gospel reading marking the beginning of Jesus' public ministry.
-Common Worship has a different approach, which emphasises the Epiphany season, partly by including John 2.1-11 in Year A (Epiphany 4) and Year B (Epiphany 3), in addition to Year C (Epiphany 2), and partly by setting the Gospel reading for the Presentation as the Gospel reading for Epiphany 4 in Year C.
+In the _RCL_, it makes sense to see this Sunday as marking the beginning of the semicontinuous series in the respective Gospel, with the Gospel reading marking the beginning of Jesus' public ministry. _Common Worship_ has a different approach, which emphasises the Epiphany season, partly by including John 2.1-11 in Year A (Epiphany 4) and Year B (Epiphany 3), in addition to Year C (Epiphany 2), and partly by setting the Gospel reading for the Presentation as the Gospel reading for Epiphany 4 in Year C.

 Year A